hassanali1228/hassan/_posts/2024-01-15-why-immutable.md

 By caching our output at `Proc A` for its inputs, `Config A` and `Config B`, we speed up our deployment builds.

-Furthermore we can avoid builds that do not change, for example, when only `Config A` is changed, we do not need to build `Image C`.
+Furthermore, we can avoid builds that do not change, for example, when only `Config A` is changed, we do not need to build `Image C`.
 This is a direct consequence of knowing our In's and Out's in the deployment process.

 ##### **Storage overhead**

 We know immutable objects make garbage collection easy in programming languages, due to the elimination of duplicate objects.
-Similarly here, the artifact created by `Proc A` is not dupliciated and hence lowers the storage overhead of the deployment build.
+Similarly here, the artifact created by `Proc A` is not duplicated and hence lowers the storage overhead of the deployment build.

 On a large scale, when our images are tagged: ImageA.v0, ImageA.v1, ImageA.v2, ..., we only need to keep a single copy of each.
 Without immutable deployments, we can not tag images as they can mutate.
 As a consequence, we do not know what is where and why it is 😨.

 ##### **Support overhead**

-As one might guess, there are going to be a lot less support calls now that we can see what broke the build.
-Ideally most breaking changes are detected at the CI/CD level.
-If a new release goes bad, roll backs are a lot easier since everything is tagged in Git.
+As one might guess, there are going to be a lot fewer support calls now that we can see what broke the build.
+Ideally, most breaking changes are detected at the CI/CD level.
+If a new release goes bad, rollbacks are a lot easier since everything is tagged in Git.
 If a user adds a fs mount that doesn't work, they can't (ideally).

 ##### **Engineering overhead**